-One of the most common complaints in the workplace is still regarding the number of meetings, with managers and team members often rushing from one meeting to another and feeling as if they haven’t actually achieved anything during the working day.
+One of the most common complaints in the workplace is still regarding the number of meetings, whether in-person or virtual.
+Managers and team members are often rushing from one meeting to another and feeling as if they haven’t actually achieved anything during the working day.
 This can then have a knock on effect as they need to catch up with emails, phone calls and real work tasks after hours; in turn this can cause resentment, lack of engagement and result in feelings of stress and ultimately in worst cases burnout!

 However, despite the existence of software packages, which calculate the cost of meetings, with some estimating that management team meetings cost around £500,000 annually, meetings form a major part of company culture; of course, with the rapid rise in remote working due to coronavirus there are more meetings than ever, resulting in many workers experiencing screen fatigue.
 It’s up to leaders and managers to change working practices in order to improve productivity and engagement.

 In most surveys regarding engagement during meetings, almost 70% of attendees will admit to not being engaged, instead they are actively multitasking, answering emails, making notes on other matters, writing reports – or even shopping lists!
 The same percentage regards internal meetings as unproductive and up to 90% of remote participants on video conferences admit to doing something else whilst on the call.
 It is no coincidence that some of the most successful global organizations hold very few meetings or 5 minute stand-ups.

 However, meetings can be very productive if a few questions are asked in advance and organizers and attendees adhere to a few basic guidelines.
 Here are 10 tips for a more effective meetings culture:

 1. When you are about to arrange a meeting, ask yourself if it is really necessary.